 The Teen Lures TV Newscast may be taped and broadcast in-house on your school/school district's closed-circuit TV system.
 Schools without broadcast and/or taping capabilities may simply perform the Newscast live, either in-class and for peer assembly audiences.
 Broadcast on local cable TV provides outreach to families, educators, media, law enforcement and child advocacy groups in your community.

 The Teen Lures TV Newscast can be used to complement different areas of a school's curriculum, including Social Studies, English, Health classes, Public Speaking, Theater and Media Arts programs.

 Corresponding Classroom Lesson Plans

-To augment the Teen Lures TV Newscast, the corresponding classroom Lesson Plans can be used:
+To augment the Teen Lures TV Newscast, corresponding Class Discussion Plans (two manuals; one for Grades 7-8, one for Grades 9-12) can be used:

 1. in conjunction with the 9-part Teen Lures TV Newscast, taught by teachers or counselors

 2. as support/In-Service for Guidance, Administrators and Classroom teachers